What are war crimes — and could Russia be committing them in Ukraine?

 A week into Putin’s invasion, calls for accountability are already ricocheting across the world.

-Lithuania’s prime minister, Ingrida Simonyte, told The Post on Monday: “What Putin is doing, it is just a murder and nothing else.
-And I hope he will be in Hague,” referring to the seat of the International Criminal Court.
+Lithuania’s prime minister, Ingrida Simonyte, told The Washington Post on Monday: “What Putin is doing, it is just a murder and nothing else.
+And I hope he will be in [The] Hague,” she said, referring to the seat of the International Criminal Court.

 More than three dozen members of the U.S. House of Representatives are backing a resolution calling on the ICC to prosecute Putin “should anything happen” to Zelensky, Politico reported.